shawn11ZX/LearningEnglish/prefix and suffix.md

 ### -ary
 - _forming  adjectives_
 	- of;  related  to;  belonging  to:  cautionary;  rudimentary.
-- (_forming  nouns_)
+- _forming  nouns_
-- a  person  connected  with  or  engaged  in:  missionary.
+	- a  person  connected  with  or  engaged  in:  missionary; military
-- a  thing  relating  to;  a  place  for:  commentary;  aviary.
+	- a  thing  relating  to;
+	- a  place  for:  commentary;  aviary; granary

+### -ant
+ - adjectives: causing or performing an action or existing in a certain condition;  pleasant; militant;
+ - nouns: the agent that performs an action:  claimant; deodorant; protestant; servant;  militant;

 ### -ty